Movin’ On to our retirement destination: Costa Rica

 However, in order to stay in our current home, we would have never been able to afford to fully retire.
 Selling our home and buying something smaller to remain in our community was not an option.
 That would have meant dipping into already depleted retirement resources.
 And probably oblige us to take out a mortgage.

 Should we stay and pay a monthly mortgage?
 That would have also meant severely restricting our ability to enjoy the things we cherished such as travel.
 That would also have required giving up other things that the vision of our retirement destination was supposed to include.

 Regarding the weather, you don’t necessarily have to agree with our perspective.
 But we are both from the camp of believers that the world’s weather is changing.

 In our own community, we saw signs of more frequent “weather extremes,” water overuse and impending, prolonged drought.
 We had a segment of our local population doubting this.
 Unfortunately, we did not see enough action being taken to mitigate its impact.

 In truth though, there weren’t any guarantees that if we moved elsewhere, we wouldn’t be impacted by weather changes.
 In fact, we are rather expecting it.

-All things considered, the difficult decision was made.
+All things considered, the difficult decision to retire in Costa Rica was made.
 I should set about investigating our retirement destination in North America, Europe, Central, and South America.
 We looked at other locations in the U.S., Spain, France, Portugal, Costa Rica, Panama, Uruguay, Ecuador, and a couple of others.
 Some failed our litmus test on several counts.
 The rest failed on only one but failed miserably.